Gulf killifish: Body structures

-More than 15 scale rows occur on the killifish's body between the pelvic fin and the isthmus, as well as 31-39 longitudinal scale rows.
-Additionally, an average of 17-20 individual scales are seen around the caudal peduncle.
-Also, 12-19 faint stripes are found along the side of the killifish.
+More than 15 scale rows occur on the killifish's body between the pelvic fin and the isthmus, as well as 31 to 39 longitudinal scale rows.
+Additionally, an average of 17 to 20 individual scales are seen around the caudal peduncle.
+Also, 12 to 19 faint stripes are found along the side of the killifish.
 The killifish also has five pairs of mandibular pores, which are sensory pores located on the underside of the lower jaw, part of the lateral line sensory system.
-Around 9-12 gill rakers, 10-12 dorsal rays, 9-11 anal rays, and six pelvic rays are present.
+Around 9 to 12 gill rakers, 10 to 12 dorsal rays, 9 to 11 anal rays, and six pelvic rays are present.

 The maximum length of the Gulf killifish is 18.0 cm, but it is usually around 10.4 cm in length.
 These fish are characterized by a blunt head and short snout.
 The mouth is positioned nearly terminal and its lower jaw slightly projects outwards.
 The position of the dorsal fin varies slightly among individuals, yet it generally originates anterior to the anal fin origin.
 The anal fin of the killifish is rounded, with the base of the fin being more than half the length of its longest rays.
 The distance from the origin of the dorsal fin to the end of the hypural plate is usually less than the distance from the origin of the dorsal fin to the preopercle, yet occasionally these distances are equal due to the genetic variability among individuals.
 An important characteristic of the fish is the length of the gill slit because it ultimately determines how much water can pass through the gills.
 The anterior edge of a gill slit is motile, moving outward to allow water to exit, but closing to prevent reverse flow.
-For Gulf killifish, their gill slit extends dorsal to the uppermost pectoral-fin ray.
-In all, the Gulf killifish is one of the largest killifish species to have a blunt head and short snout.
+In Gulf killifish, the gill slit extends dorsal to the uppermost pectoral-fin ray.
+The Gulf killifish is one of the largest killifish species to have a blunt head and short snout.